 “MicroTech is not affiliated to any other company: The Small Business Administration (SBA), on multiple occasions, has examined MicroTech for both size and affiliation issues and has on every occasion found that MicroTech operated within the appropriate and applicable rules,” the company said in a statement.

-The Department of Veterans Affairs becomes MicroTech’s greatest benefactor; competitors wonder how a firm with hundreds of millions in contracts can still claim to be a small business.
+Coming Wednesday: The Department of Veterans Affairs becomes MicroTech’s greatest benefactor; competitors wonder how a firm with hundreds of millions in contracts can still claim to be a small business.

 Dan Keating, Andras Petho and Alice Crites contributed to this report.
 Petho is an investigative journalist from Hungary who is reporting under the Hubert H. Humphrey Fellowship Program.